arkan481/Groupou/README.md

 # Groupou
 ## Overview
-This project was created to fulfill a given 4th project task during my 2nd semester study at CEP CCIT FTUI
+This project was created to fulfill a given 4th project task during my 2nd semester study in CEP CCIT FTUI

 ## Requirements
 1. JAVA : JDK 8